duytq94/flutter-intro-slider/README.md

     // Do what you want
   }

-  void onSkipPress() {
-    // Do what you want
-  }

   @override
   Widget build(BuildContext context) {
     return new IntroSlider(
       slides: this.slides,
       onDonePress: this.onDonePress,
-      onSkipPress: this.onSkipPress,
     );
   }
 }